 Toronto Police's director of communications Mark Pugash told VICE that the officer was on duty at the LCBO to screen people coming in and make sure that no one caused problems for the store or customers.

 Pugash said that the man, who has been identified as 25-year-old Marquel Johnson, was not known to police when he approached the store, but that he was acting erratically as he tried to enter the LCBO.

-Pugash said that when the officer asked the man for ID after he entered the store and requested he take his hands from his pockets, the man allegedly struck the officer.
+Pugash said that when the officer asked the man for ID after he entered the store and requested to take his hands from his pockets, which is when the man allegedly struck the officer with his hands.
 The officer then moved to make the arrest of the man, which is when the crowd gathered.